dhakadfoody/dhakadfoody/_posts/2017-08-27-aloo-payaj-paratha.md

 ##### Step 4:

 Serve paratha (flatbread) with piece of butter on top of it along with curd and pickels.
-Lassi(yogurt drink) is great drink combination with **Aloo pyaaj** paratha.
+Lassi(yogurt drink) is good drink combination with **Aloo pyaaj** paratha.

 ![flatbread served](/img/Aluparatha4.png "served paratha")